Fricks Locks Historic District: Nuclear era

-In the 1960s, the then Philadelphia Electric Company (PECO) began the process of building the Limerick Nuclear Power Station immediately across the river from Frick's Lock.
+In the 1960s, Philadelphia Electric Company (PECO) began the process of building the Limerick Nuclear Power Station immediately across the river from Frick's Lock.
 The station went on line in 1986.
 During the project, PECO acquired all the land around the station site, which included Frick's Lock.
+By the time the station went on line, all of the residents had moved out.
 There are possibly conflicting stories as to the residents being bought out and relocated nearby and one that describes a 48-hour notice forced eviction.
 In any event the buildings were vacated and simply boarded up.
 There is evidence that some of the buildings were later occupied by an environmental study company retained by PECO.